Trading Mastery: A Study Guide

 📘 Glossary of Key Trading Terms — A Quick Reference for Every Trader

-Whether you’re just getting started or refining your edge, understanding these core concepts is essential to navigating the markets confidently and clearly.
+Whether you’re just getting started or refining your edge, understanding these core concepts is essential to navigating the markets.
 Save this post for future reference, or share it with someone diving into the trading world.👇

 📊 Core Market Terms